See the source here◊

 - The very end of Monster features a scene in which Johan, supposedly comatose, appears to sit up in his bed and reveal to Tenma the true source of his frustration and madness.
 Then Tenma appears to wake up as if from a dream.
 Then Johan appears to be gone from the hospital bed.

-- In the ending of Eureka 7 movie, its debatable on whether Renton and Eureka survived and their whereabouts.
+- In the ending of the Eureka Seven movie, its debatable on whether Renton and Eureka survived and their whereabouts.
 Is it really their homeland Warsaw? or in Renton's dream world? or even an afterlife world?
 You decide.

 - Wolverine tracks down the studios set up by the Weapon X program to stage his Fake Memories, but one key period, when he shared a cabin with Silver Fox, does not have a corresponding set, giving him hope that his happy recollections of that time actually happened.
 When he encounters Silver Fox again, she shows no recollection of the cabin, but after her death, Logan is told the location of the real cabin and allowed to bury her there.

 - The Batman: Legends of the Dark Knight story "Masks" features Batman apparently in an insane asylum, having imagined all his adventures after years of homelessness when his parents' debts left him penniless.
 It turns out that it was all a gaslight by a psychologist who blamed Bats for his criminal father killing his mom in a murder/suicide.
-The second to the last page, of course, throws the entire DC Universe into doubt.
+The second to the last page throws The DCU into doubt.

 - While Dream from The Sandman isn't exactly the warmest and kindliest guy out there, one of the most cruel punishments he ever doled out was to give somebody who had wronged him the gift of eternal waking.
 That is to say, the man will have a ghastly nightmare, then as the most horrible part plays out, will startle awake and sigh in relief... only to realize he's in a worse nightmare.
 And suddenly wake up, etc...
 FOREVER.
 As fates worse than death go, this is pretty bad.